mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Plot the days back widget in the second row.
 #.
 Add a title **ttentry**.
 This will be filled in dynamically.
 #.
 Plot the title widget in the third row.
 #.
+Add an output filename **ttentry**.
+This will be filled in dynamically.
+#.
+Plot the output filename widget in the fourth row.
+#.
 Fill in the title using the default values in the above widgets.
 #.
 This section of code is for the rest of the dialog window.
 #.
 Add a messages **tttext**.
 This is where all messages to the user will appear.